-Investments are reported at fair value (except for fully benefit-responsive investment contracts which are reported at contract value).
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined-contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the plan.
-The guaranteed portfolio fund did not permit the insurance company to terminate the agreement prior to the scheduled maturity date.
-Since the Plan could not withdraw money until maturity; the contract was not considered fully benefit-responsive in accordance with Accounting Standards Codification (ASC) Topic 960 and was, therefore, reported at fair value.
+Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Benefits Administration Committee determines the Plan's valuation policies utilizing information provided by the investment custodians and insurance company.
 See Note 3 for discussion of fair value measurements.

 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date.
 Interest is recorded on an accrual basis.
 Realized gains and losses on sales of investments are determined on the basis of average cost.
-Net appreciation (depreciation) in fair value of investments includes the Plan's gains and losses on investments bought and sold as well as held during the year.
-Net realized and unrealized gains and losses are reflected in the accompanying statement of changes in net assets available for benefits as net appreciation (depreciation) in fair value of investments and is determined as the difference between fair value at the beginning of the year (or date purchased during the year) and selling price or year-end fair value.
+Net appreciation in fair value of investments includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net realized and unrealized gains and losses are reflected in the accompanying statement of changes in net assets available for benefits as net appreciation in fair value of investments and is determined as the difference between fair value at the beginning of the year (or date purchased during the year) and selling price or year-end fair value.